Literature / Sinbad the Sailor

 and are usually included in Nights

-Despite being commonly called "the Sailor," Sinbad is a merchant and a ship-owner, and has adventures in places reached by sailing, but is not himself a sailor of any sort.
+Despite being commonly called "the Sailor," Sinbad is a merchant and a ship-owner, and has adventures in places reached by sailing, but is not himself a sailor of any sort; at most, he occasionally improvises rafts for emergency travel.
+Some translations call him something like "Sindbad of the Sea", which might be more accurate.

 Not to be confused with Popeye

-The Sailor, though they did "costar" together in Popeye the Sailor Meets Sindbad the Sailor
+The Sailor, though they did "costar" in Popeye the Sailor Meets Sindbad the Sailor

 Tropes used in the Seven Voyages: